quantumlib/qsim/.gemini/styleguide.md

     _before_ writing new code.
 This ensures testability and clarifies requirements.

-*   Isolate tests. tests must be independent and must not rely on the state of other tests.
+*   Isolate tests.
+Tests must be independent and must not rely on the state of other tests.
 Use setup and teardown functions to create a clean environment for each test run.